awpzs/VerbalComm/chunk_includes/information.md

 3.  **Why have I been invited to take part?**

-    You have been asked to participate because we want to understand how native speakers of Mandarin Chinese, who are monolingual and non-dyslexic, and are aged less than 30 years old, achieve referential communication.
+    You have been asked to participate because we want to understand how native speakers of Mandarin Chinese, who are non-dyslexic, and are aged less than 30 years old, achieve referential communication.

 4.  **Do I have to take part?**

-    No, you don't have to take part, and participation in this study is voluntary.
+    No, you are not bounded to take part, and participation in this study is voluntary.
 You may withdraw from this study at any time without giving a reason and without getting any penalty.
 You can keep this information sheet by saving it to your own device, and you will be asked to sign a consent form.

 5.  **What will happen if I take part?**